nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 # Getting Started

-On this page, you will find instructions on how to set up the development environment, build the application, and run it on supported hardware.
+To get started with Asset tracker template, you need to set up the development environment, build the application, and run it on supported hardware.
-We will focus on using command line tools in this document, but you can also use [nRF Connect for VS Code](https://docs.nordicsemi.com/bundle/nrf-connect-vscode/page/index.html) to achieve the same if you prefer that.
+You can use any of the following tools, depending on your preferred development environment:

+* Using Visual Studio Code and the [nRF Connect for VS Code extension](https://docs.nordicsemi.com/bundle/nrf-connect-vscode/page/index.html)
+* Using command line and nRF Util

-In nRF Connect for VS Code, the Asset Tracker Template is available as an add-on in the `Create New Application` menu:
+In nRF Connect for VS Code, the Asset Tracker Template is available as an add-on in the **Create New Application** menu:

 ![Create New Application menu](../images/create_new_app.png)

-Select the `Browse nRF Connect SDK add-on Index`option and search for `Asset Tracker Template`.
+Select the **Browse nRF Connect SDK add-on Index** option and search for **Asset Tracker Template**.

 ![Asset Tracker Template add-on](../images/addon_att.png)